SEAT, Skoda and Volkswagen: what’s the difference?

 Anything else to know?

-SEAT came 18th out of 32 manufacturers in our 2016 Driver Power customer satisfaction survey, with strong results for performance and in-car technology; seat comfort and build quality were areas that garnered less praise.
-SEAT’s three-year warranty is average and comes with no mileage cap for the first two years, after which a 60,000-mile limit is introduced.
-SEAT customers can buy an extra one or two years’ protection (capped at 75,000 and 90,000 miles respectively) for between £149 and £750, depending on the length of the policy and the model being covered.
+SEAT came 15th out of 30 manufacturers in our 2021 Driver Power customer satisfaction survey, but its three-year warranty is average and comes with no mileage cap for the first two years, after which a 60,000-mile limit is introduced.
+SEAT customers can buy an extra one or two years’ protection (capped at 75,000 and 90,000 miles respectively).

-The one you’ll probably buy: although it’s only just gone on sale, the new SEAT Ateca SUV is well-built, roomy, good to drive and, with the entry-level S model starting at just under £18,000, attractively priced.
-All in all, SEAT’s first-ever SUV makes a very compelling case for itself.
+The one you’ll probably buy: The SEAT Ateca SUV is well-built, roomy, good to drive and attractively priced.
+All in all, SEAT’s first-ever SUV still makes a very compelling case for itself.